Shopping for cosmetics can be downright frustrating, if not ridiculously expensive.

 Beyond Foundation: The Magic Behind Skin Undertones

-Understanding undertone skin color categories can help you do just that – find the right shades that blend naturally into your skin.
-But it’s not just limited to foundation.
+Understanding undertone skin color categories can help you do just that – find the right shades that blend naturally with your skin.
+But it’s not just limited to a foundation.

 - Sleeveless red cocktail dress or green short-sleeve blouse?
 Your skin’s undertones can simplify this decision, helping you unlock the most flattering colors for your complexion.